 Next week we’ll have a few free days.

 Distributives determiners are used to reference a group of elements, whether it’s a group of people or things.
 These talk about how the elements are distributed or divided.
-For example: “Patty has half the pudding.”
+For example: “Elliot has half the pudding.”